solita/solita.github.com/_posts/2022-03-07-running-clojure-on-constrained-memory.md

 enough, it may be advantageous to use more than half of the main memory for the JVM heap.

-I suppose that most people using JVM-based programming languages are familiar with the heap size of JVM being manually tunable.
+I suppose that most people using JVM based programming languages are familiar with the heap size of JVM being manually tunable.
 On the other hand, at least I previously had only vague ideas on what exactly I should pick on a small-memory system.
 Selecting a small heap will make